-Code42 for Enterprise supports backing up network attached storage (NAS) on Mac and Linux.
+Code42 supports backing up network attached storage (NAS) on Mac and Linux.
 Storage must be mounted in order for the Code42 app to access it.
 This article provides resources for mounting NAS on the supported operating systems.

 Mount the drive